Aryachavoshi/PINN-SM/README.md

 To use this model:

 1. Clone the repository
-2. Install the required dependencies (list of dependencies to be added)
+2. Install the required dependencies (list of dependencies shown in the first block of code)
 3. Open the `PINN-SM.ipynb` notebook in Jupyter
 4. Follow the instructions within the notebook to train and test the model